-It’s not every day an indie developer releases a huge update for a five-year old game, and a sixth(!) expansion for said title.
+It’s not every day an indie developer releases a huge update for a five-year-old game and a sixth(!) expansion for said title.
 Yet that’s exactly what Arcen Games just did with Destroyer of Worlds for their incredibly complex strategy title, AI War.
 How’s that for generous post-launch support?

 To say that AI War: Fleet Command – aka. the original game – is a complex experience, would be a massive understatement.
 A wide variety of strategies can be put to use against this mysterious ‘AI’ opponent at any given time, and the battleground is… well, very vast.
 Not just a tiny portion of space, but entire bloody systems.
 Which you’ll have to defend against frequent attacks.
 Yup.
-Fortunately, automated defenses do exist, although depending on how they’re used, you may or may not get a whole lot from their placement.
+Fortunately, automated defences do exist, although depending on how they’re used, you may or may not get a whole lot from their placement.

 From the game-changing Nomad Planets to the mysterious Exodian Blade, “Destroyer of Worlds” brings a new level of devastation to the epic AI War universe.
 Dare you use weapons that threaten the structure of the galaxy itself?

 Now, possibly the most feared (and/or awesome) aspect of Destroyer of Worlds, is that it features a weapon related to the expansion title.
 Oh boy.
-And then there’s addition of ‘Nomad Planets’, which pretty much changes how the whole wormhole network system works.
+And then there’s the addition of ‘Nomad Planets’, which pretty much changes how the whole wormhole network system works.
 Kinda.
 It’ll make for a change of pace, adding new challenges for players of all skill levels, if nothing else.

-Of course it wouldn’t be much of an AI War expansion without new AI types, and this time around, they’ve added a grand total of eight(!), including… Mime.
+Of course, it wouldn’t be much of an AI War expansion without new AI types, and this time around, they’ve added a grand total of eight(!), including… Mime.
 Yikes.
 On the flip side, there’s also Kite Flier and Cowardly (that last one just might be a perfect fit for my skill level).
 Experienced players would likely be better off tacking on the “Preemption” AI for a more aggressive/direct battle, right from the get-go, however!